t-mart/wap/docs/config.rst

   You do need to ensure these versions are actaully valid WoW versions, or else uploads to CurseForge will fail.

-  One surefire way of getting a valid version is looking at the Battle.net Launcher and looking at the first 3 digits of the version list there:
+  One surefire way of getting a valid current version is looking at the Battle.net Launcher and looking at the first 3 digits of the version list there:

   .. image:: _static/valid-wow-version.png